PedroRafael13/PedroRafael13/README.md

   - 🌱 I’m currently a freelance developer

   - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with programming, i love this area too much, I love be programmer💙
+My dream is to one day work with programming, I love this are so much, I love being a programmer💙
 </p>

 <details>